iserifith/ScoreBoard/README.md

 # **Basketball Score Board**
-- One Paragraph of project description goes here
+- Can be used in basketball matches.
 - Add screenshots if possible (drag the image file to here)

 Prerequisities
-- What things you need to install/run the software
+- Java runtime need to be installed to run.

 Compilation
-- A step by step on how to compile the source code
+- Type in the following command in terminal line to compile the program. make sure you are in src directory

+	javac main/Driver.java

 Run
-- A step by step on how to run the application
+- And to run the program, type in java main.Driver via terminal line.

 Version
 1.0